gmarokov/worldwildweb-dev-blogs/blog-posts/static-code-analysis-for-your-dotnet-projects/static-code-analysis-for-your-dotnet-projects.md

 [https://www.overops.com/blog/static-vs-dynamic-code-analysis-how-to-choose-between-them/](https://www.overops.com/blog/static-vs-dynamic-code-analysis-how-to-choose-between-them/)

 This post is Part 1 from the Static Analysis series.
 In the next post we will setup SonarCloud for a ASP.NET Core + React SPA project in CI pipeline.
+Check it out [here](https://dev.to/gmarokov/analyze-asp-net-core-with-your-react-spa-in-sonarcloud-5goj).

 # Where to use Static Code Analysis